Dark-siren Cosmology with Decihertz Gravitational-wave Detectors: Results

 It is worth noting that for the same detector, the single parameter constraints can be much better than the results of the multiple parameters.
 The increase in relative error can be explained by the degrees of freedom.
-We summarize our marginalized constraints in Table \ref{tab:Constraints for cosmological parameter by DO-Optimal and DECIGO}.
+We summarize our marginalized constraints in Table \ref{tab:Constraints for cosmological parameter by DO-Optimal and DECIGO} and the number of \ac{GW} events under different cutoffs in calculations in Table \ref{tab:Numberevent}.